MontrealCorpusTools/mfa-models/g2p/croatian/mfa/v2.0.0/README.md

 ### Surveillance

-Speech-to-Text technologies may be mis-used to invade the privacy of others by recording and mining information from private conversations.
+Speech-to-Text technologies may be misused to invade the privacy of others by recording and mining information from private conversations.
-This kind of individual privacy is protected by law in may countries.
+This kind of individual privacy is protected by law in many countries.
 You should not assume consent to record and analyze private speech.